Jung-kwang

-Jung-kwang or Junggwang (1935–2003) was a Korean monk, who became an artist known for his bizarre paintings and eccentric life style.
+Jung-kwang or Junggwang (Korean: 중광; Hanja: 重光; January 4, 1935 – January 5, 2003) was a Korean monk, who became an artist known for his bizarre paintings and eccentric life style.
 He was born with the name Go Chang-ryul, and used that name until he became a monk at age 25.
 Because of his behavior, he was expelled from his monastic order in 1979.